-CFD Tax UK: Who Should Pay?
+CFD Tax UK: Who Should Pay It?

-Please note that if total gains are less than the tax-free allowance, you do not have to pay tax if your total taxable gains are under your Capital Gains Tax allowance.
+Please note that if total gains are less than the tax-free allowance, investors will not have to pay tax if their total taxable gains are under your Capital Gains Tax allowance.

-3.4 Tax On Day Trading UK
+Tax On Day Trading In The UK

 - A CFD is treated like any stock when declaring earnings.

 - Day trading with CFDs is an activity that generates profit.